SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-10-get-prepared-for-unity-5-the-dreaded.markdown

 # Best practice with Unity3D

-This behaviour with accessing&nbsp;components in code as a property (using GameObject.Component) does work but like so many things, “just because you can do a thing doesn’t mean you should”, so what can you do to make you’re code work better.
+This behaviour with accessing components in code as a property (using GameObject.Component) does work but like so many things, “just because you can do a thing doesn’t mean you should”, so what can you do to make you’re code work better.

 The first part is to understand your code and to make it better, so that you think about: